wellrestedphp/wellrested/docs/source/middleware.rst

         private function storeRepresentationToCache(ResponseInterface $response)
         {
             // Ensure the response contains a success code, a valid body,
-            // headers that allow caching, etc. and store the represetnation.
+            // headers that allow caching, etc. and store the representation.
             // ...
         }
     }